Table of Contents

 Nowadays smelling salts are no longer used as a medicine but their popularity has grown in certain sports, where an athlete would use them as a stimulant to create a short term boost to mental alertness.

-Smelling salts contain a primary ingredient called ammonium carbonate, a concentrated ammonia in a salt form.
-Most smelling salts sold today are diluted with water and sometimes a perfume is added, such as eucalyptus, to make the scent slightly more pleasant when used.
+Most smelling salts sold today are diluted with water and sometimes a perfume is added, such as eucalyptus, to make the scent slightly more pleasant.

 When used as a medicinal product back in the Victorian era, it was typical for the smelling salts to be made out of pure ammonium carbonate.

-We always recommend that you check the full chemical mixture of your smelling salts before you start using them.
+We always recommend that you check the full chemical mixture of your smelling salts before you consider using them.